midas-network/rsv-scenario-modeling-hub/target-data/README.md

 # Target Data

-This folder is used to store target data (also called "ground truth" or "truth data") relevent to the RSV modeling efforts.
+This folder is used to store target data (also called "ground truth" or "truth data") relevant to the RSV modeling efforts.
 It contains the data and code used to generate the data.

 ## RSV-NET data